-In January of 2011 Ryan started throwing up.
-It seemed he had a flu bug but then he became worse.
-After much testing and lots of visits to the pediatrician it was determined it must be neurological.
-After an MRI at Children’s Hospital, Colorado it was confirmed Ryan had a 4th Ventricle Anaplastic Ependymoma.
-Within days Ryan had a partial resection of the tumor.
-It was then found the tumo..
+In January of 2011, Ryan started throwing up.
+It seemed he had a flu bug, but then he became worse.
+After much testing and lots of visits to the pediatrician, it was determined it must have been a neurological disease.
+An MRI at Children’s Hospital Colorado confirmed Ryan had a 4th Ventricle Anaplastic Ependymoma.

 Despite the odds, today Sean is cancer free and a survivor.